NyaStone/zod-socket/README.md

 ## Currently known issues / TODOS:
-- Inter-Server events aren't being validated.
-- Missing support for multiple event arguments.
 - Missing support for acknowledgement callbacks.
+- Inter-Server events aren't being type validated.
+(Is it usefull ?
+Servers from the cluster could in theory be trusted)